jwbuurlage/category-theory-programmers/doc/categories_for_programmers.md

 \subsection*{Products}

-Initial objects and terminal objects have a so-called *universal property*, they are the object so that for all other objects there is a *unique morphism to the objects*.
+Initial objects and terminal objects have a *universal property*, they are defined by the property that e.g. all other objects have a *unique morphism to the object*.
 A more involved example of such a universal property is the *notion of a product of objects*.
 The categorical product is a unifying definition for many 'products' encountered in mathematics, such as the cartesian product, product group, products of topological spaces, and so on.

 \begin{definition}
 Let $\mathcal{C}$ be a category, and let $a, b \in \mathcal{C}$ be objects in $\mathcal{C}$.
 A \emph{product} of $a$ and $b$ is an object $a \times b \in \mathcal{C}$ along with two arrows $p_1: a \times b \to a$ and $p_2: a \times b \to b$ (the \emph{projections}) so that for all objects $c \in \mathcal{C}$ and arrows $f: c \to a$ and $g: c \to b$ there exists a unique morphism $q: c \to a \times b$ that makes the following diagram commute: